blueblackw/Linux-Server-Configuration/README.md

      ```
 4. Copy client_id from the Google API Console or the downloaded JSON file.
 5. Open file `/var/www/catalog/catalog/templates/login.html`.
-   - Replace client id in the line of `data-clientid=`.
+   - Replace client id in the line of `data-clientid=` with the copied client_id.

  ### Step 15: Restart Apache to launch the app:
  1. restart Apache: `sudo service apache2 restart`